 According to the Department of Energy, the best temperature to leave your air conditioning on is 78 degrees Fahrenheit.
 This temperature provides the perfect balance between a comfortable temperature and energy savings.

-Tips for lowering your air conditioning costs
+Tips for lowering your central air conditioning costs

 - Install and set a programmable thermostat – this could help you save 10% on heating and cooling costs each year